435-590-9498

 Galaxies, globular clusters, star-death nebulae, planets, and double stars

 H2G2 Eponym: The Earth was the super computer designed by Deep Thought to calculate the Ultimate question regarding Life, the Universe, and Everything.
-Most of the galaxy mistakes it for an inconveniently located but otherwise mostly harmless little blue green planet.
-Indeed it was destroyed by the Vogons just 5 minutes before the 10 million year calculation was compete, so as to make way for a sorely-needed hyperspace bypass.
+Most of the galaxy mistakes it for an inconveniently located but otherwise mostly harmless little blue-green planet.
+Indeed it was destroyed by the Vogons just 5 minutes before the 10-million-year calculation was complete so as to make way for a sorely-needed hyperspace bypass.

-So the Edge HD design comes with extra optics that flattens the view to provide better color and a crisp focus all the way to the edges of the view.
-It still might take millions of years for this technology to figure out what the ultimate question really is but, in the meantime the pictures and views will be crisp!
+So the Edge HD design comes with extra optics that flatten the view to provide better color and a crisp focus all the way to the edges of the view.
+It still might take millions of years for this technology to figure out what the ultimate question really is but, in the meantime, the pictures and views will be crisp!

 Picture